Codium-ai/pr-agent/INSTALL.md

 Navigate to `Projects` or `Repositories`, `Settings`, `Webhooks`, `Create Webhook`.
 Fill the name and URL, Authentication None select the Pull Request Opened checkbox to receive that event as webhook.

-The url should end with `/webhook`, for example: https://domain.com/webhook
+The URL should end with `/webhook`, for example: https://domain.com/webhook

 =======